 We recognise the value of high quality educational visits and visitors in enhancing the teaching and learning experiences of our pupils.
-Children from Nursery to Year 6 experience an average of at least one school visit or visitor per term.
+Children from Reception to Year 6 experience a range of enhancement opportunities throughout the year including visits to locations such as Southend-on-Sea, Stow Maries, Colchester Zoo, Layner Marney and many more.

 Gruffalo Trail at Thorndon Country Park.